 How dysgraphia can affect spelling

-What it is: Dysgraphia is difficulty with writing that makes it hard to write neatly and at an age-appropriate speed.
+is difficulty with writing that makes it hard to write neatly and at an age-appropriate speed.
 Many people with dysgraphia also struggle to put their thoughts down on paper.
-This is sometimes called disorder of written expression.
+This is sometimes called

 The spelling connection: People with dysgraphia have trouble getting words on paper, either by handwriting or typing them.
 They may have a hard time holding a pencil properly or remembering how to write a word.
 They may also misspell the same word in many different ways.